 OSI’s Indigenous Land Acknowledgement Statement

-All land holds a history.
-The land that the Open Space Institute protects today throughout the eastern United States and Canada holds a long and tragic legacy, including forced removal, genocide and loss of culture perpetuated against Native American and Indigenous people and theft of their land.
-We recognize that Native American and Indigenous people are the original stewards of these lands, and we honor their right to sovereignty and self-determination.
+The land protected by OSI throughout the eastern United States and Canada holds a long and tragic legacy of forced removal and cultural degradation of Native American and Indigenous people.
+OSI recognizes Native American and Indigenous peoples as the original stewards of these lands and honors their right to sovereignty and self-determination.

-We are committed to building enduring partnerships with Indigenous tribes, and respecting their cultures, knowledge, and interests.
-By actively integrating equity into the foundation of our work, the Open Space Institute is taking steps to promote, create, and sustain a more just future for all.
+OSI is committed to building mutually beneficial and respectful partnerships with Indigenous tribes that uphold their cultures, expertise, and spiritual connection to the land.
+By actively integrating equity into the foundation of its work, OSI is taking steps to promote and sustain a more just future for all.